Camberwick Green, Trumpton and Chigley

 And as the dustcart in Chigley, complete with a new rigid back section to replace the green canvas.

-More noticeable though was probably the one,shown below,that started out as Mr.Carraway's fish van in Camberwick.
+The one,shown below,started out as Mr.Carraway's fish van in Camberwick.

-And then turned up in Trumpton being used by the father and son carpentry team of Chippy and Nibbs Minton ....
+And then turned up in Trumpton being used by the father and son carpentry team of Chippy & Nibbs Minton.

 Buildings,scenery,props and even people were all pressed into repeat service when required ....